-My personal timeline as a runner and a mom go hand in hand: I started running seriously 6 weeks after my oldest son was born.
-My kids have been raised in jogging strollers, learning how to ring cowbells at the same time they were learning to walk.
-Mom going for a run at any given time of the day is nothing out of the ordinary for my kids, they know that a running mom is a happy mom.
+My personal timeline as a runner and as a mom go hand in hand.
+I started running seriously 6 weeks after my oldest son was born.
+My kids were raised in jogging strollers, learning how to ring cowbells at the same time they were learning to walk.
+Mom going for a run at any given time of the day is nothing out of the ordinary for my kids.
+They know that a running mom is a happy mom.

 Yet still, despite my running being a very regular and normal part of our family life, I have not escaped the runner mom guilt.
 The fear that my time away from my kids to do something so inherently selfish (in theory) will somehow harm my kids emotionally.
 The nagging voice inside of my head that says maybe I could accomplish something more productive for my family with my time, rather than spending 3 hours on a Saturday morning running.

-Why does this happen?
+But why does this guilt happen?
+And do running dads feel the same?
 In so many online forums, I’ve read discussions regarding the discrepancy between expectations of moms and dads, when it comes to racing and training.
 No one seems to bat an eye when a dad takes time away from his family to run or race, but when a mom does it, bystanders are quick to butt in with “but who is watching the kids when you run?” types of comments.